-This backgrounder presents an overview of Canadian nuclear waste policy, applicable Canadian laws and regulations, and the Canadian Nuclear Safety Commission (CNSC) licensing process applicable to the implementation of APM.
+This paper presents an overview of Canadian nuclear waste policy, applicable Canadian laws and regulations, and the CNSC licensing process applicable to the implementation of APM.
 International treaties covering the management of radioactive wastes and nuclear substances that Canada has ratified are also listed.